A manor built in the 1930s to welcome the Parisian jet-set,

 Location

-This property is located in the heart of the Yvelines area and is part of the preserved landscapes of the Haute-Chevreuse Valley regional natural park, between forests, wet meadows and winding waterways.
+This property is located in the heart of the Yvelines area among the preserved landscapes of the upper Chevreuse Valley regional natural park, between forests, wet meadows and winding waterways.
 The manor is situated on the outskirts of a village and enjoys a peaceful environment while remaining close to shops and services in a nearby municipality with a wealth of heritage.
 It is only 15 kilometres from Versailles, 35 kilometres from Paris and can be easily reached via minor roads.
 The RER B terminus station is 4 kilometres away and puts the French capital within less than one hour’s reach.
 The Paris-Orly and Roissy-Charles-de-Gaulle airports can be reached within 45 minutes, while the Massy high-speed TGV train station is 17 minutes away by car.

 Description